 A client recently came to see me asking to help him quit smoking.
 He was smoking between fifty to sixty cigarettes per day.
+Do the maths at 50 per day.
 He mumbled, “I don’t think I was bl***dy hypnotized” as he walked out of my room.
 I thought it was unsuccessful and wanted his money back.
 But he came back the following week, having smoked one cigarette per day.
 It proves that the client hears my voice.

 Patients shouldn’t Remain in the Dark.